Therapy & Accelerated Hypnotherapy

 Clinical Hypnosis may provide a profound brain-body-spirit shift, a fluid often un-imagined movement into a new sense of possibility, even grace.
 This shift may come about when we work directly with the unconscious parts of the mind.

-Accelerated Conversational Hypnotherapy may aid a more rapid experience of integration.
-You know how, sometimes, when you’re wrestling with a problem or decision, and the answer, the clear decision, just ‘comes to you’?
+Accelerated Conversational Hypnotherapy is . . . kind of weird.
+You know how, sometimes, when you’re wrestling with a problem or decision, and the answer just ‘comes to you’?
 Suddenly an entanglement untangles, and you know the right course of action.
-Well, hypnotherapy (or clinical hypnosis—the experts can’t decide which term is the most correct, so I use them interchangeably) is a guided yet spontaneous form of that sort of untangling.
+Well, hypnotherapy (or clinical hypnosis—the experts can’t decide which term is the most correct, so I use them interchangeably) is a guided yet also spontaneous form of that mysterious ‘achieving clarity”.
 By getting in touch—by having a conversation with—the unconsious mind, clarity and choice become more available.

-In ACH, one to five (2-3 hour) sessions help clients’ problems—their knots—tend to loosen, get undone, and hopefully change.
+In this modality, I offer one to five (2-3 hour) sessions to help clients’ “solve” this problem, which may be a phobia, a compulsive habit, a specific relational pattern, or a particular limiting belief.
 These sessions are longer than regular therapy sessions to facilitate the ‘deep dive’ that’s part of working with the unconscious mind.
-As such, due to the length of the sessions, the cost of is higher.
+As such, due to the length of the sessions, the cost for this service is higher.

 Observed and Experiential Integration Therapy (OEI) for PTSD, Anxiety, and “Stuckness”

-I’m the first psychotherapist in Eastern Canada (and in the U.S.) to offer OEI, somatic and brain-focused trauma work developed by Audrey Cook and Dr. Rick Bradshaw in Vancouver, Canada.
+I’m the only psychotherapist in Eastern Canada (and in the U.S.) to offer OEI, somatic and brain-focused trauma work developed by Audrey Cook and Dr. Rick Bradshaw in Vancouver, Canada.

 OEI engages the eyes, the body, and breath awareness to work with and resolve intrusive traumatic memory and alleviate symptoms of panic, anxiety attacks, and repetitive stuck states like procrastination and phobias.